lax66/Docker-Workshop/Day-6/README.md

    * ✅ The build is significantly faster.
    * ✅ Only the modified steps run again.

-4. This demonstrates the true **power and efficiency of Docker build c
+4. This demonstrates the true power and efficiency of Docker build cache.